nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Note that the application maintains a list of unique individuals!
 In this case two individuals are **considered equal if they have the same name**.
-Two individuals having the exact same name is quite the rare occurrence, and so we felt this was more likely to be a user mistake we wanted to help prevent.
+Two individuals having the exact same name is quite the rare occurrence, and so we felt this was more likely to be a mistake we wanted to help prevent.
 If you do happen to have two clients with the exact same name, our recommendation is to add a number, to make clear that this was intentional (e.g. adding Jane Lim and Jane Lim1).

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-If you get the required format for a field wrong e.g. you key in an invalid EMAIL, SalesNote will give you a warning, and a reminder of the requirements:
+If you get the required format for a field wrong e.g. you key in an invalid EMAIL, the command will fail and SalesNote will give you a warning, and a reminder of the requirements:
 </div>

 ![add client tip](images/uiupdate/addclienttip.png)